keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Fischer–Tropsch process for synthetic liquid fuels from coal tar was [invented in Germany in 1920s](https://doi.org/10.1016/S0167-2991(07)80469-1), and crucial for Germany to fight on in WWII as the country has almost no petrol itself but plentiful coal deposits.
 Similar processes to convert coal gases to liquid fuels have [fallen in and out of favour as petroleum supply moved through booms and crises](https://www.chemistryworld.com/features/liquid-assets/3004666.article).

+-Something about Perkin, Hofmann and all these chemists were working on "aromatic" (*e.g.* benzoin, *i.e.* incense) compounds without having insight into their puzzling structure.

 ### Benzene: The daydream snake 🐍♻️♾️